-The 17 containers, called Living in the Anthropocene, were created during Wu's time on the Textiles MA programme at the RCA.
+Wu created the 17 containers in a project called Living in the Anthropocene for the Textiles MA programme at the RCA.

 "The central premise to my creative practice is to elevate our perceptions of synthetic materials and their potential," Wu explained to Dezeen.